 i.
-Provision of Financial Management Services.
-Financial management services (FMS) may be furnished as a waiver service or as an administrative activity.
-Select one:
+Provision of Financial Management Services. .
+Financial management ser rvices (FMS) may be furnished as a ı waiver service or as an administrative activity.
+Select on ne:

 FMS are covered as the waiver service specified in Appendix C-1/C-3